The Sons of Silenus – The Sidekick HeroesThe Dark Herald

 However, there is one universal trait that both categories share.
 They act as a go-between, either between the hero and his audience or the hero and his world.

-An adolecent Robin seems like an incomprehensibly irresponsible choice of sidekick today, but you have to remember there actually was a time that young boys read comic books.
+An adolescent Robin seems like an incomprehensibly irresponsible choice of sidekick today, but you have to remember there actually was a time that young boys read comic books.
 Now, it’s a market (if it can even be called that) dominated by middle-aged men but comic books used to be for boys.
 Boys always like to pretend they are their favorite hero, but twenty years age difference is a monstrous gulf for even the most imaginative of children to overcome.
 It creates a gap for them.
 But 1940s Dick Grayson filled that gap.
 He was their age, it was no real stretch to put themselves in his shoes and fight crime alongside Batman.

 And let’s be clear, Robin was immensely popular when he was introduced.
 Suddenly every hero had a boy wonder battling evil with him.
 So, Robin acted as an intermediary between Batman and his core audience, at first.
 However, as time went on, he began to fill the narrative as Batman’s go-between with humanity.
 He could make the darker versions of Batman see the light of regular people.
 He could show Batman that he was doing good in the world even when it felt like he wasn’t.
 Eventually, Robin became his own man as Nightwing fulfilling the other function of a protégé which is to grow up and become a hero in his own right, taking what character traits he wants to emulate from his father-figure and rejecting those things he doesn’t want to be.
 Sometimes this clears the decks for a new sidekick that can conform to what his hero needs from him in his current incarnation.
 Tim Drake (unlike his immediate predecessor) fulfilled this function magnificently.

 Eventually, the Protégés had to change with the times.
 In the ensuing decades, an adolescent sidekick became unacceptable to modern sensibilities so past a certain point they were never younger than sixteen years old.
 Legally a minor, but generally viewed as an acceptably capable one.
-These older Protégés still filled the function of being a pseudo-child, although they now came equipped with teenage problems.
+These older Protégés still filled the function of being a pseudo-offspring, although they now came equipped with teenage problems.
 This let comic book publishers pretend they were attracting a teenage audience when they weren’t.
 However, in the 80s and 90s, there was some success in this regard with teen protégés banding together as their own team.

 But there was one thing that a Protégé could never be…